OpenRailAssociation/osrd-website/content/developers/internals/data-model/usage-example.en.md

 ### Buffer stops

-The buffer stops are physical objects that prevent trains from leaving the rails.
+The `BufferStops` are physical objects that prevent trains from leaving the rails.

 In our infrastructure, there is a buffer stop on each track section which has a loose end.
 There are therefore 8 buffer stops in total.